-Trappist Beer of Maria Toevlucht Abbey produces a beer based on Trappist traditions that is deliciously innovative
+Maria Toevlucht Abbey produces ale based on Trappist traditions – and is deliciously innovative

 About Zundert Trappist Brewery